BlueContext/Domus/content/recipes/starters/smoked-salmon-pate.md

   main:
     parent: starters
 title: Smoked Salmon Pâté
+serves: Serves 15-18
+summary: "This classic recipe can be halved for a smaller crowd.
+It’s elegant, requires no cooking, and can be made the day before."
 categories:
 - Hors d'oeuvres
 - Dips
 ---
-*Serves 15-18*

-## Introduction

-This classic recipe can be halved for a smaller crowd.
-It’s elegant, requires no cooking, and can be made the day before.

-## Ingredients
+### Ingredients

 <div class="ingredient-list">